 As such, your best bet is to consult with an experienced U.S. immigration attorney who can help you to prepare your application for asylum; which involves not only preparing the application form but drafting a lengthy written statement from you and collecting various documents; and can represent you at the Asylum Office or in immigration court.

-At The Law Office of Hugh A. Hudson, we can help you with this very challenging asylum process.
+At Hudson Law Group PLLC, we can help you with this very challenging asylum process.
 Contact us and let us provide you with the "peace of mind" you and your family deserve.

 There are two types of asylum applications available to foreign nationals: the affirmative application and the defensive application.